 Skincare for Men in Their 30s

 By now, you should have gotten the memo that taking care of your skin is pretty much a must if you want to age well.
-If not, refer to our advice on beginning a good skincare regime in your 20s.
+If not, refer to our advice on beginning a good men’s skincare regime in your 20s.
 That’s a great place to start — and it’s never too late to start.

 As we get older, our skin loses its ability to bounce back.
 Much like how our metabolism slows, our eyesight fades, and our hair falls out, our skin changes quite a bit as we age.
-After we hit 20, 1 percent less of collagen is produced in the dermis each year and the skin’s natural exfoliation process decreases by almost 30 percent.
+After we hit 20, 1 percent less of collagen is produced in the dermis each year and the skin’s natural exfoliation process decreases by almost 30%.
 Once we hit our thirties, fat cells shrink due to moisture transfer slowing down between the layers of the skin.
 And this is just the stuff you can’t avoid.
-Things like your skincare routine, diet, and, most of all, sun exposure can speed all this up faster than you can say Botox.
+Things like skincare routine, diet, and, most of all, sun exposure can speed all this up faster than you can say Botox.

 Skincare for Men in Their 40s (and Beyond)

 If you’ve been smart enough to take good care of your skin while in your 20s and 30s, then your 40s should only require a few moderate additions.
-If you haven’t, and you’re starting to see those fine lines turn into straight up wrinkles, you may want to take a more drastic approach and investigate dermatological procedures like Botox and fillers.
+If you haven’t, and you’re starting to see those fine lines turn into straight-up wrinkles, you may want to take a more drastic approach and investigate dermatological procedures like Botox and fillers.
 There’s no shame in wanting to look your best because when you look better, you feel better, right?

-What’s really going on with your skin once start going over that hill?
-Well, for starters: gravity.
+What’s really going on with your skin once you start going over that hill?
+Well, for starters: Gravity.
 Yep, you’ve been fighting gravity for decades and it really starts to win once you hit 40.
 What else?
 Your body’s collagen (what keeps your skin “plump”) and elasticity (what lets it bounce back from the natural aging process) have been on the decline over the last decade, but that deterioration really starts to pick up the pace.